Bukharan Quarter: History

 The neighborhood's Baba Tama Synagogue was built in 1894 and named for the Bukharan Jew who financed it.

 In 1905-1908, a dairy was opened and cotton fields were planted on the outskirts of the neighborhood.
 Construction of the quarter continued into the early 1950s.
 A total of 200 houses were built.
 During World War I, the Ottoman army occupied several buildings and cut down almost all of the trees.
 In 1920, a factory for weaving Persian carpets opened, providing employment for 80 women.

+Between 1953-1963, Rabbi Bernard M. Casper was working as Dean for Student Affairs at the Hebrew University of Jerusalem, and during this period he became deeply concerned about the impoverished Quarter.
+After his appointment as Chief Rabbi in South Africa he set up a special fund for the Quarter's improvement and this was tied with Prime Minister Menachem Begin's urban revitalization program, Project Renewal.
+Johannesburg was twinned with the Bukharan Quarter, and Johannesburg Jewry raised enormous funds for its rehabilitation.
+Frustrated by the lack of progress, Casper traveled to Jerusalem in 1981 to resolve the hurdles.
+He consulted with community organizer Moshe Kahan and suggested that they present the dormant agencies with concrete evidence of what could be done.
+Using a private discretionary fund, he initiated development of several pilot projects, among them a free loan fund, a dental clinic and a hearing center whose successes spurred the municipality back on track.

 Landmarks

 Yehudayoff Palace ("Armon")

 Between 1905–1914 Bukharan merchant Elisha Yehudayoff and his son-in-law, Yisrael Haim Hefetz, built the Armon (lit. "palace") using local limestone and Italian marble with Italian-baroque ornaments.
 The "Armon" hosted many of the leading figures of the time.
 During World War I, the Ottoman army had its headquarters there.
 When the British captured Jerusalem in 1917, a celebratory reception was held in the "Armon".
 200 Jewish soldiers serving in the British army attended a Passover Seder there.
 In 1921, the founding convention of the Chief Rabbinate took place at the "Armon", at which Rabbis Abraham Isaac Kook and Jacob Meir were elected.
 At the end of the British Mandate the "Armon" served as a meeting place for the Irgun.